 The Cardiothoracic London Anaesthesia Partnership is a central point for advanced UK cardiothoracic anaesthesia training.

 We host educational meetings and hands on teaching days for anaesthesia trainees and fellows with an interest in cardiothoracic anaesthesia.
 These meetings are followed by the Cardiothoracic Anaesthesia Party (lockdown allowing) to allow for networking and further discussion of topics discussed...

-Our aim is for CLAP to be a truly nationwide partnership by regularly inviting experts practising in the various cardiac centres around the country to speak at our meetings.
-This allows the amazing work of different centres to be showcased across the UK and help to form and strengthen links between centres.
+Our aim is for CLAP to be a truly international partnership by regularly inviting experts practising in the various cardiac centres around the world to speak at our meetings.
+This allows the amazing work of different centres to be showcased and help to form and strengthen links between centres.